HCRitter/PSCommitSecretScanner/README.md

-# PSCommitScanner
+# PSCommitSecretScanner

 ![PSCommitSecretScanner Logo](PSCommitSecretScanner.png)

-**PSCommitScanner** is a PowerShell module designed to scan remote Git repositories for secrets within commit history or live files.
+**PSCommitSecretScanner** is a PowerShell module designed to scan remote Git repositories for secrets within commit history or live files.
 It provides automated detection of sensitive information like API keys, tokens, passwords, and other credentials in GitHub-hosted repositories.

 ## 🚀 Features